-Can the police tap your phone or look at your text messages?
+Is it legal for police tap your phone or look at your text messages without your knowledge?
 If you’re under investigation by law enforcement, do you still have a right to privacy?
 In some situations, legal trouble begins long before an accusation occurs.
 Law enforcement can begin an investigation on you without letting you know.

 They have a legal right to watch what you do in public or in plain view in your business or home.
 But what some may not know is that police are allowed to access your private emails or phone conversations under certain conditions.
 Although you won’t know exactly when the police have begun an investigation into these matters, knowing what they have a right to do can help.

 Can police listen to phone conversations on your landline or cell?
 Yes, they can potentially listen in on both under certain conditions.

 Wiretaps can provide supportive evidence against people suspected of criminal activity.
 Since it’s a severe invasion of privacy, though, it comes with strict procedures for law enforcement.
 Before they can eavesdrop on your conversations, the cops have to obtain something similar to a warrant called a wiretap order.

 Since wiretapping is extremely intrusive, a wiretap order is a bit more complicated to obtain than a warrant.
 The law enforcement officials have to prove probable cause to believe that listening to your conversations will help them with a serious crime.
 This can include terrorism, money laundering, or drug trafficking.